-3. Fostering Partnerships.
+2. Fostering Partnerships.

-During the solicitation process, staff may host a "Building Partnerships" event to highlight small businesses and local CBOs with the goal of connecting them with potential developer proposers, especially CBDOs.
+During the solicitation process, staff may host a "Building Partnerships" event to highlight small businesses and local CBOs with the goal of connecting them with potential developer proposers.

-4. Proposal Evaluation.
+3. Proposal Evaluation.

 Metro will assemble an evaluation panel generally consisting of key Metro personnel, a representative of the local jurisdiction, and a community stakeholder, to the extent feasible and appropriate.
 Additionally, an urban design or development consultant, financial services consultant, community representative, and/or local jurisdiction technical staff may be used to provide support and advisory services in the evaluation of proposals.
-The evaluation panel will evaluate JD proposals and select a developer or defer a JD project if none of the proposals maximize JD objectives.
+The evaluation panel will evaluate JD proposals and select a developer to be recommended to the Board or defer a JD project if none of the proposals maximize JD objectives.

-5. Evaluation Criteria.
+4. Evaluation Criteria.